rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/release_v1_0_2.png' | relative_url}}" />

-In August we also got our first paying premium subscribers, something that boosted our confidence that what we are building is worth it and something that people need.
+In August we also got our first paying premium subscribers, something that boosted our confidence that what we are building is something that people need and that the problem we are solving is worth all the effort we are putting into the project.

 We also started getting a lot of feature requests from people in social media and Github